Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/ttimeline.md

- indian migration theory; bodhidharma, the shaolin abbotts translator, buddha,.. china v taiwan any genetic evidence that westerners migrated can't prove they also called themselves aryans, nor had any"-thing" to do c̄ hinduism; besides pilgrimmaging the holy land as converts from indian migration theory, or bringing no"-thing" other than conflict; attempting forced conversion, theft,..
+ indian migration theory; bodhidharma, the shaolin abbotts translator, buddha,.. china v taiwan any genetic evidence that westerners migrated can't prove they also called themselves aryans, nor had any"-thing" to do c̄ hinduism; besides pilgrimmaging the holy land as converts from indian migration theory, or bringing no"-thing" other than conflict; attempting forced conversion, theft,.. why the westerners want to claim hinduism is anyones' best guess; their' claim that they're all going to hell is undisputed, and it's admirable they are recognising our superiority, and questionable why they don't join us, but i guess all that remains, however improbable, must be the truth #karmi(e)s #mayavadi(e)s #..

 oh, i can't select 1s indentation;.. now it shows 1s indentation; autoselection